 All settings such as spam settings, among others, are grouped and categorised in one place in your domain.

-Open your domain settings by clicking the Settings icon on the navigation bar and then click Spam settings in the screen now opened.
+Open your domain settings by clicking on the Settings icon in the navigation bar and then, in the now-opened screen, click on Spam settings.

 The following screen is opened: